We are at the cusp of a stem cell revolution.

 As humans, we've just come to accept the notion that we are going to die.

-However, the keys to our longevity and health may lie in our source code.
+However, the keys to our health and longevity may lie in our source code.

 In the next two decades, stem cells are going to change medicine forever, extend life, and potentially save your life.